go install should install executables in module mode outside a moduleAuthors: Jay Conrod, Daniel MartÃ

 These overlapping responsibilities lead to confusion.
 Ideally, we would have one

-) for installing executables and one command (go get
+command (go install) for installing executables and one command (go get) for

 changing dependencies.